 Quick Case Study: Belmar Patients Receive Chiropractic Care for Back Pain

-Abrams shared recent experiences where he helped to heal chronic back pain and bring about positive change for patients through chiropractic therapy sessions.
+Abrams shared recent experiences where he helped heal chronic back pain and bring about positive change for patients through chiropractic therapy sessions.

-"The goal is to get patients back to activities of their daily life," shared Abrams who recently worked with an adult who is a lifetime runner.
+"The goal is to get patients back to activities of their daily life," shared Abrams, who recently worked with an adult who is a lifetime runner.

 "If a runner can’t run more than a quarter mile without bad back pain, our first goal is to get them there."